Coronavirus prep: Hand sanitizers fly off shelves

 Thousands of customers pass through Super Value’s doors every day.

-Roberts advised there is a standard policy in all stores for cashiers to sanitize every hour, and areas of public contact are cleaned periodically.
+Roberts also advised there is a standard policy in all stores for cashiers to sanitize every hour, and areas of public contact are cleaned periodically.

-He said with the threat of the virus, presently spreading in the United States, the food stores franchise ramps up these practices as it has done in the past with public health concerns from SARS to Ebola.
+He said with the threat of the virus, presently spreading in the United States, the food stores franchise has ramped up these practices as it has done in the past with public health concerns from SARS to Ebola.

 “We have our cashiers sanitize their hands every hour; we sanitize our front door handles — anywhere that the public touches — we sanitize every hour,” Roberts said.